-at an early age.
-Being a full-time college student makes it hard for him to play at times, however he has the balanced mastered.
-But despite this busy life, he still finds time to practice his hobby of music.
+JERRY HARDWAY has played bluegrass/gospel music for several years, beginning with his family and some close friends at an early age.
+Working full time makes it hard for him to play at times, however he has the balance mastered.
+Despite his busy life, he still finds time to practice his hobby of music.
 Jerry was raised on a small farm in Palestine, WV and loves working in his shop, especially rebuilding engines.
-He was valedictorian of Wirt County High School.
-He was around old time, gospel and bluegrass music most of his life.
+He was valedictorian of Wirt County High School and graduated with many honors from West Virginia University.
+He was around old time, gospel, and bluegrass music most of his life.
 His musical talents come from both sides of his family.
-Not only is Jerry a great bass player, he also plays several stringed instruments.
+Not only is Jerry a great bass player, he also plays several other stringed instruments.

-|Dwayne McCumbers contributes his tremendous dobro skills to the band.
+DWAYNE MCCUMBERS contributes his tremendous dobro skills and vocals to the band.
 Dwayne's musical resume is impressive.
-Not only has he performed and recorded with several notable local and regional bands, he has performed with national acts such as Red Allen, Harley Allen, John Hartford, Mac Wiseman, Hylo Brown, the McCumbers Brothers and the Stone Mountain Boys and has been a member of the Wheeling Jamboree.
-When not playing with Buck & Company, Dwayne currently plays with Lillie Mae and also the Whitaker Brothers.|
+Not only has he performed an recorded with several notable local and regional bands, he has performed with national acts such as Red Allen, Harley Allen, John Hartford, Mac Wiseman, Hylo Brown, the McCumbers Brothers and the Stone Mountain Boys.
+Dwayne was also a member of the Wheeling Jamboree.
+When not playing with Buck & Company, Dwayne plays with the Sheppard Brothers Bluegrass Band.